textpotential/bibliarchic/chapt4.md

 [^0]: To learn more about the project and to participate in the interface, see http://www.codexsinaiticus.org.
 To read more about this great manuscript and the process undertaken to make this digitization project possible, see the chapter on "The Virtual Codex Sinaiticus" in David Parker's popular level book on the history of this manuscript, *Codex Sinaiticus: The Story of the World's Oldest Bible*, 167-184.
-He even discusses the use of XML and provides a sample of the transcription.
+As I will explore in detail later, Parker includes a discussion of the use of XML to construct the transcription portion of the interface.
-For a more detailed account of the project, see the collection of essays in Amy Myshrall, David C Parker, and Scot McKendrick, *Codex Sinaiticus: New Perspectives on the Ancient Biblical Manuscript* (London: The British Library Publishing Division, 2015).
+For a more detailed account of the project as a whole, see the collection of essays in Amy Myshrall, David C Parker, and Scot McKendrick, *Codex Sinaiticus: New Perspectives on the Ancient Biblical Manuscript* (London: The British Library Publishing Division, 2015).

 [^1]: The interface languages available on the site reflect the four main partners, including English (British Library), German (Leipzig University Library), Greek (St.
 Catherine's Monastery), and Russian (National Library of Russia).

 [^2]: One of the principles of the project as agreed to by all parties was to reconstruct a modern history of the manuscript upon which all partners could agree and to publish this history along with access to the documents themselves.
 See http://www.codexsinaiticus.org/en/codex/history.aspx and Section 4 in the chapter in Amy Myshrall, David C Parker, and Scot McKendrick, *Codex Sinaiticus: New Perspectives on the Ancient Biblical Manuscript* (London: The British Library Publishing Division, 2015).

-[^3]: See the subtitle for the website and the home page blurb under "The Codex Sinaiticus Project" heading at http://www.codexsinaiticus.org/ for these two examples.

 [^4]: David C.
 Parker, *Codex Sinaiticus: The Story of the World’s Oldest Bible* (London: The British Library, 2010 and Amy Myshrall, David C.